 - Merchants who have an Amazon-friendly vendor agreement.
 Selling trademarked products without permission from the manufacturer is a violation of trademark law.
 However, if you have an open vendor agreement, you can sell and ship those products through the Amazon marketplace.

 - Merchants who sell used, refurbished, or collector items.
 From limited edition items to amazing thrift store finds, Amazon can be a great place to sell used and refurbished goods.
 Just remember to be honest about the condition of the item before you sell it.

-Most Amazon sellers already have a product that they want to sell.
+Most Amazon sellers already have a product they want to sell.
 But if you’re just starting out, you might want to conduct a little product research before you order your first round of inventory.

 First, decide what category you’re interested in.
 Do you want to sell books, beauty products, household items, or hobby supplies?
 Amazon is a huge marketplace, so browse the current bestselling items in your category of choice.

 Once you’ve identified a bestselling item, compare the similar items in the same category.
 Are those items receiving enough sales?
 You can’t see direct statistics, but you can take a look at the keyword volume and the number of customer reviews.

 Finally, consider how much the products tend to sell for, and compare that to the wholesale cost of each item.
 Your goal is to find items that don’t cost a lot to manufacture and which can be sold for somewhere in the $10-$50 range.
 When you’re starting out, avoid selling extremely cheap products; you won’t make enough per transaction to make the sales worth your time.

 Seller Central vs. Vendor Central

 There are two types of merchants on Amazon: sellers and vendors.
 The relationship you choose will determine which portal you have access to and what services Amazon offers to help you succeed.